 - Select Create using the new email editor (Alpha).

-- Choose a template to start with.
-The following pre-built templates are available:
+- Choose an email pattern to start with.
+Patterns are pre-designed email layouts organized into categories.
+The following categories are available:

 - Sales Announcements — promote sales, discounts, and special offers